 Consider this Chicago public transit ridership data (taken from the Chicago Open Data Portal).
-Our Dynamic Narratives API takes this data and produces the following piece of content:
+Our products take this data and produce the following piece of content:

 Ridership experienced cyclicity, repeating each cycle about every 6.99 days.
 There was also a pattern of smaller cycles that repeated about every 3.5 days.

 Even though the results are easily understood, there’s a lot of complex working done behind the scenes: data detrending, spectral analysis, and model calibration.
-And while both of these examples are based on static datasets, it’s important to note that Dynamic Narratives are indeed dynamic – by default, our suite of analytics requires no custom configuration, with narratives that respond instantly to any filters and selections applied to the data.
+And while both of these examples are based on static datasets, it’s important to note that our extensions are truly dynamic – by default, our suite of analytics requires no custom configuration, with stories that respond instantly to any filters and selections applied to the data.

 Why Augmented Analytics?